 Leeds Arts University MA Creative Practice graduate Kate Abbey has been announced as one of the winners of Portrait of Britain 2020 with her portrait of ‘David, Bradford, West Yorkshire’.
+BA (Hons) Photography alumna Anthea Spivey's work The girls of the Appleby Horse Fair was also shortlisted for the award.

 Portrait of Britain is an award-winning nationwide photography exhibition run by British Journal of Photography in partnership with JCDecaux.
 The exhibition celebrates the rich tapestry of people that make up Great Britain by turning their stories into public art.